Bob Stewart (television producer)

 Bob Stewart (born Isidore L. Steinberg; August 27, 1920 – May 4, 2012) was an American television game show producer.
 He was active in the TV industry from 1956 until his retirement in 1991.

 Stewart is known for creating some of the most popular game shows for Mark Goodson-Bill Todman Productions.
 These shows include To Tell the Truth, Password, and The Price Is Right.
 His biggest success as an independent producer was the Pyramid series, starting with The $10,000 Pyramid in 1973.

-The Price Is Right, created by Stewart, is the only game show to be seen nationally in either first-run network or syndication airings in the US in every decade from the 1950s onward.
+The Price Is Right and To Tell the Truth, both created by Stewart, are the only game shows to be seen nationally in either first-run network or syndication airings in the US in every decade from the 1950s onward.

-As of 2022, five Stewart creations are airing on television: The Price is Right, To Tell the Truth, Pyramid, Chain Reaction and Password.
+As of 2023, three Stewart creations are airing on television: The Price Is Right, Pyramid and Password.

 Early life

 Stewart was born Isidore Steinberg in Brooklyn, New York City to Jacob and Dora Steinberg, who were Jewish immigrants from Russia.
 He changed his name to Bob Stewart after he lost an opportunity in television believing that it was because he was Jewish.

 During World War II, Stewart served in the Air Force.
 After his 1946 discharge, he enrolled in a radio-writing course.
 Within weeks, his instructor hired him to work at a New York City radio station.